How to Spoof Test IP Addresses in Chrome

 Many of Demandbase's modules rely on data returned from the Demandbase IP API.
 It is sometimes necessary to test that your Demandbase integration is working properly with different IP addresses.
 Fortunately, there are a couple third-party browser tools that make testing with different IP addresses easy.
 This is otherwise known as Spoofing.

-- After the extension has been added, you will see a blue icon in the top right corner of your browser.
+Step 2.
+After you add the extension, you will see a blue icon in the top right corner of your browser.
 Click the icon and then click the "+" icon and select "Request Header"

-To confirm you're spoofing successfully, use these steps to see which IP address is being sent to the Demandbase API:
+Step 3.
+To confirm you're spoofing successfully, use these steps to see which IP address is being sent to the Demandbase API.

 How to Spoof in Incognito Mode